kaltura/kaltura-player-js/docs/playback-speed.md

 ####Playback Speed API

-Application may use the player API to get or set the player speed programatically. make sure you set values which match the playbackRates Array values, ginving values which are out of that range will not impact the UI selected speed.
+Application may use the player API to get or set the player speed programatically. make sure you set values which match the playbackRates Array values, as values which are out of that range will not impact the playback speed.

 * Get API